 Note that the use of Canonical XML [XML-C14N] ensures that all internal entities and XML namespaces are expanded within the content being signed.
 All entities are replaced with their definitions and the canonical form explicitly represents the namespace that an element would otherwise inherit.
-Applications that do not canonicalize XML content (especially the SignedInfo element) SHOULD

-NOT use internal entities and SHOULD represent the namespace explicitly within the content being signed since they can not rely upon canonicalization to do this for them.
+Applications that do not canonicalize XML content (especially the SignedInfo element) SHOULD NOT use internal entities and SHOULD represent the namespace explicitly within the content being signed since they cannot rely upon canonicalization to do this for them.
+Also, users concerned with the integrity of the element type definitions associated with the XML instance being signed may wish to sign those definitions as well (i.e., the schema, DTD, or natural language description associated with the namespace/identifier).